 Lithium is concentrated in salt deposits already in the ground, and brine mining is a much simpler and faster technique than hard rock mining, Brine, typically carrying 200–1,400 milligrams per litre of lithium, is pumped to the surface and concentrated by evaporation in ponds.

 Depending on pond depth, height above sea level and local weather, concentration by evaporation can take from 3 to 9 months.
 A concentrate of 1 to 2% lithium is further processed in a chemical plant to provide various end products, such as lithium carbonate and lithium hydroxide.

 The Lithium chemistry can become complex particularly since the brine can also contain other troublesome elements such as magnesium.

 However, lithium brine processing costs much less, is faster, and delivers 99.9% purity, higher than possible from hard rock mining.

 South America currently supplies 50% of the world’s lithium from a region known as the Lithium Triangle that spans the borders of Chile, Bolivia and Argentina.
 The region holds 54% of the world’s currently known lithium reserves.

 Climatic conditions are perfect for evaporation and the briny waters underground have high concentrations of lithium salts.

-While traditionally Chile has lead the way for Lithium production, Argentina is emerging as the new Lithium Power house.
+While traditionally Chile has to lead the way for Lithium production, Argentina is emerging as the new Lithium Powerhouse.

-A new government led by president Macri who took over in December 2015 and has embarked on a major and much-needed shift in economic policies.
-Macri has declared 'Argentina open for business' and new lithium mining ventures in Argentina's corner of Lithium triangle are finding a favorable government.
+A new government led by president Macri took over in December 2015 and has embarked on a major and much-needed shift in economic policies.
+Macri has declared 'Argentina open for business and new lithium mining ventures in Argentina's corner of Lithium triangle are finding a favourable government.
 Bolivia remains difficult.

 Alternative sources of lithium